UCSD-RHC-Lab/GARRY/README.md

 3. Extract the zip into a folder, and ensure that it has a subfolder inside named `flutter`.
 Note where this subfolder is located; you will need to know this path when setting up VS Code below.

 #### VS Code/extensions
 The VS Code editor we discuss here will refer to installation on the Windows laptop/computer.
-You can download VS Code here.
-TODO
+You can download VS Code [here](https://code.visualstudio.com/download).
 1. Install the Flutter and Dart extensions in VS Code.
 2. Open up the "GARRY-Flutter" folder.
 3. If prompted, hit "Locate SDK" and locate the `bin` subfolder under Flutter SDK/folder you downloaded and extracted.